-There might be more to it than this, I’m thinking of the use of sugar, and Mackeson Stout.
+There might be more to it than this, I’m thinking of the use of sugar, and lactose in Mackeson Stout.

 The distinction of pure yeasts for lager vs. mixed types for top-fermented beer is notable – British brewing still hadn’t adopted, by and large, pure culture yeasts for ale and stout.

 The inclusion of dark lager is notable too, an example of the flagged “Continental” character of British lager.

 At that time the international brewing and hospitality industries still associated lager as such with Munich or dark lager, the original type.
 Hence why frequently on menus one saw both light and dark examples, often from the same brewery.

 The Continental influence persisted into the 1960s in the Anglosphere, e.g. Harp Lager at Dundalk, Ireland was likely all-malt in the 1960s, and possibly until 2015 when the brewery closed.

 The inclusion of closed-fermentation as a last category in “Methods of Brewing” foretold the future of course.
 The remaining systems described, handed down by tradition in a still-regional brewing culture, would be considerably fewer today, although some examples of each type probably still exist.